LVidan/Neomorphism-UI-Design-Soft-UI/README.md

-# Neomorphism-UI-Soft Design (project still in progress)
+# Neomorphism-UI-Soft Design

-Neomorphism Or Soft Desing - is new trend in the designers world
+Small UI project, where i was working on the Neormophism or Soft design components (just for myself and for practicing)